Vegan Almond Flour Cookies

 Yes, you can.
 I much prefer the flavor that the vegan butter gives but I have made this recipe a few times with coconut oil.

-If using coconut oil, do not melt it as the cookie dough will end up too wet.
+If using coconut oil, do not melt it as the cookie dough will end up too wet- these are gluten-free cookies and are quite fragile.
 You’ll need to use extra virgin coconut oil at room temperature, so it’s in a semi-solid state rather than liquid.

 As different brands of vegan butter vary in ingredients, the brand you use can determine the texture of your cookie dough.
 If the dough is too wet, add more almond flour in gradually until it becomes manageable and doesn’t stick to your hands.

 If it’s too dry on the other hand, you can just add more liquid sweetener or a splash of plant-based milk to help it stick together.

 Some of my favourite things to add to the cookie dough instead of chocolate chips are chopped or flaked almonds, raisins, lemon zest and orange zest.
 You can get creative and add anything you want, really!
 Next on my list of things to try is pretzel almond flour cookies.

 For best results, I’d highly recommend storing them in an airtight container in the fridge.
-They will keep OK at room temp too but are firmer and have more “bite” when they’re kept cooler.
+They will keep OK at room temperature too but are firmer and have more “bite” when they’re kept cooler.

 Yes but I have to admit that they taste better fresh.
 To be honest, I don’t often need to freeze them because they keep so well.
 They’ll last around a week in the fridge which is usually much longer than I can resist them.

 If you do want to freeze them, place them in an airtight container and freeze for up to 2 months.
 To defrost, just transfer them to a plate and let them sit at room temperature until thawed.

-I hope you enjoy these almond flour cookies!
+I hope you enjoy these chocolate chip almond flour cookies!
 If you love the recipe, please leave me a comment and a rating below to let me know!

 A low carb, gluten-free version of the classic chocolate chip cookie!